Nasdaq alters IPO procedures after Facebook glitch

 Nasdaq Chief Executive Robert Greifeld said in a conference call with reporters on Sunday that there had been a malfunction in the trading system’s design for processing order cancellations.

-That led to a delay of about 30 minutes in Facebook’s debut, following which some traders were unable to find out if their buy and sell orders had been executed.
+That led to a more than 40-minute delay in Facebook’s debut, following which some traders were unable to find out if their buy and sell orders had been executed.

 The Securities and Exchange Commission said it was investigating the issues.